-For Dates of Service: For Dates of Service: Through March 31, 2023 April 1, 2023 - Onward Checking Claim Status Once you are a registered user, providers may check claims status, member eligibility, and provider status through the QicLink Benefits Exchange .
-All other providers requesting information on the status of a claim, including clarification of any Explanation of Payment code, must call Claims Customer Service at 800-306-0732.
-Checking Claim Status Once you are a registered user, providers may check claims status, member eligibility, and provider status through the Availity Essentials Provider Portal .
+For Dates of Service: Through March 31, 2023 For Dates of Service: April 1, 2023 - Onward Checking Claim Status Providers requesting information on the status of a claim, including clarification of any Explanation of Payment may call CCA Provider Services at 866-420-9332, Monday through Friday 8:00 am to 6:00 pm Checking Claim Status Once you are a registered user, providers may check claims status, member eligibility, and provider status through the Availity Essentials Provider Portal.
 All other providers requesting information on the status of a claim, including clarification of any Explanation of Payment may call CCA Provider Services at 866-420-9332.
-Web Portal Web Portal Commonwealth Care Alliance offers two secure web Commonwealth Care Alliance offers two secure web portals portals where providers can obtain access to claim where providers can obtain access to claim status, member status, member eligibility, and other options. eligibility, and other options.
-CCA Provider Portal: CCA offers a secure Provider Portal, where active and participating providers, provider groups, hospitals, and ancillaries may register to obtain access to member eligibility and authorization status; to access and download CCA documentation, forms, and templates; to access the QicLinks Benefits Exchange; and to access Explanation of Payments.
+Web Portal Commonwealth Care Alliance offers two secure web portals where providers can obtain access to claim status, member eligibility, and other options.
 CCA Provider Portal: CCA offers a secure Provider Portal, where active and participating providers, provider groups, hospitals, and ancillaries may register to obtain access to member eligibility and authorization status; to access and download CCA documentation, forms, and templates; to access the claims portal; and to access Explanation of Payments.